BITFORCE-IT/WildFlyApp/README.md

     ENV DB_PASSWORD db_password
     ENV DB_SCHEMA db_schema

-Now when you run the image you can overwrite every of this values by supplying these variables to the run command.
+Now when you run the image you can overwrite all of this values by supplying these variables to the run command.

     docker run -e DB_HOST=192.168.0.100 -e DB_USER=dbuser -e DB_PASSWORD=password -e DB_SCHEMA=myDB my-wildfly-app

-When you have looked in the Dockerfile, you will have recognized that are two more environment variables defined.
+When you have looked in the Dockerfile, you will have recognized that there are two more environment variables defined.

     ENV AWS_KEY AKXXXXXXXXXXXXXXXXXX
     ENV AWS_SECRET fDEXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-These is an example for passing in AWS credentials to the application server environment.
+This is an example for passing in AWS credentials to the application server environment.
 They are used in the entry point script and placed as Java properties.